-Today, I set my intentions for the year ahead and I design a plan for manifesting a fabulous, productive, and joyful year.
+Today, I set my intentions for the year ahead and I design a plan for manifesting a fabulous, creative, and joyful year.
 An important part of preparing for a new year is to to cleanse, detox and declutter.

 I firmly believe that decluttering and letting go of what no longer serves us is essential for creating space for what we truly desire in life.
 By getting rid of the excess, we are able to focus on what matters most and make room for new and exciting opportunities to come our way.

 Every year around this time, I take some time out to reflect and re-view my life.
 I check-in with myself to make sure I’m on the right track.
 I have a set of things I do to prepare and plan the new year in the best way possible.

 #1.
 I set my ONE word for the year.
 This word is like a headline for my year – a leading star helping me navigate and stick to my goals and values.
 It’s super helpful.
 You can listen to my podcast episode about it here >>